learn-co-curriculum/rails-application-basics-readme/README.md

 * **A Ruby Gem** - At its core, Ruby on Rails is simply a set of Ruby code libraries, and since the entire codebase is open source you have the ability to review the framework to better understand how it works.
 * **A MVC framework** - MVC stands for Model-View-Controller, this essentially means that Rails takes advantage of the popular application architecture that helps developers naturally separate concerns and organize their applications properly.
 This setup encourages a specific set of conventions, such as placing the logic for the application in the model files, the code flow in the controllers, and the views to simply display content to the user.

-*On a side by very important note: don't worry if some or all of what we just reviewed seems foreign, we'll be covering everything in detail in future lessons, so don't worry if it all feels a little overwhelming*
+*On a side, but very important, note: don't worry if some or all of what we just reviewed seems foreign.
+We'll be covering everything in detail in future lessons, so don't worry if it all feels a little overwhelming*

 ## What Ruby on Rails is not
-* **A programming language** - This is one of the most common misconceptions, Ruby on Rails is not a programming language, instead it is a set of code libraries built in Ruby.
+* **A programming language** - This is one of the most common misconceptions.
+Ruby on Rails is not a programming language; instead it is a set of code libraries built in Ruby.
 * **A slow framework** - Due to the fact that Rails is one of the most straightforward frameworks to learn, it can lead to a number of poor coding practices from beginners.
 However if built properly, Rails projects can be as fast as any other framework.
 Furthermore, with Rails service based architecture it makes it a perfect candidate for microservice applications, which can be some of the fastest and best performing applications on the web.

-# Creating your first Rails project
+# Creating Your First Rails Project

 *Before you continue, this assumes that you have Ruby, RubyGems, and Bundler installed on your system*